thiagosanches/awscraper/README.md

 ### Finally, execute the application
 Run `AWS_REGION=us-east-1 node index.js`.

-*We are going to add a logic that iterates accross the available regions, in order to avoid passing it as an env variable!*
+*We are going to add a logic that iterates accross the available regions, in order to avoid passing it as an env variable!
+(DONE)*

 You should see a `database.db` file being created.